 Live construction feed.

 D.H.
 Griffin Companies was selected for the demolition of Owens Field House, which began March 25, 2019, and took two days.
 Prior to demolition, Appalachian’s Physical Plant salvaged $300,000 worth of materials for reuse in other campus buildings, and Athletics reused most of the furniture.
 From the debris, all metals were recycled and most of the masonry was used as fill material on another construction site.
 These actions accrue points toward LEED (Leadership in Energy and Environmental Design) green building certification of the new, mixed-use athletics facility.

 On Nov.
 5, 2019, Appalachian’s Board of Trustees approved an additional $5 million in spending due to a tight construction market, as well as expenditures up to $2.5 million to replace Kidd Brewer Stadium’s synthetic turf to fit the layout of the new end zone.

 Construction began in September 2019.
 Currently, interior framing, elevator installation, lighting and fire protection are underway.
 On the exterior, brick work and glass installation are in progress.
 Structural columns will be added under the cantilevered stadium seating to provide additional support.
 Adding these supports now will enable the potential addition of an awning in the future.

-Between May and August, the new synthetic turf — which needs to be 20 percent larger than the old turf because of the removal of the track to accommodate the new end zone facility — will be installed.
+Between May and August, the new synthetic turf was installed.
+It is 20 percent larger than the old turf because of the removal of the track to accommodate the new end zone facility.
 The track is being relocated to the App 105 property.
 The existing turf was nearing the end of its serviceability, making an addition over the exposed track area impractical.
-The project also includes changes in the grading and drainage, as well as new emergency vehicle access points and storm water modifications.
-The turf designer is CHA Consulting Inc. and the vendor/installer is Astro Turf.
+The project also included changes in the grading and drainage, as well as new emergency vehicle access points and storm water modifications.
+The turf designer was CHA Consulting Inc. and the vendor/installer was Astro Turf.
 Cost: approximately $1.5 million.

 How is it funded?